 Function

-The function of the Task Group (TG) is to produce a draft standard, recommended practice, guideline, supplement, or portion of a draft standard.
+The function of a Task Group (TG) is to produce a draft standard, recommended practice, guideline, supplement, or portion of a draft standard.
 These shall be within the scope of the IEEE LMSC, the charter of the WG and under an approved PAR as established by the 802 EC and approved by the IEEE Standards Board.
-After the publication by the IEEE of the standard, recommended practice or guideline, the function of the TG is complete and its charter expires (see subclause 4.8).
-It is a function of the 802.11 WG to maintain published 802.11 standards (see ).
+After the publication by the IEEE of the standard, recommended practice or guideline, the function of the TG is complete and its charter expires (see section 4.8 of this document).
+The 802.11 WG maintains published 802.11 standards (see section 5.0 item f in [rules5] ).
 All business brought to the floor of the WG that deals with a topic assigned to a TG shall be automatically referred to the TG by the WG Chair, without discussion on the floor of the WG.

 Task Group Chair